pazcm/cook-book/README.md

 ## Deployment

-0. I created a git repository in GitHub for this project [tbi address]
+0. This project is deployed on vercel using Git.

 ## Credits